AhmedSam3r/study-docker/README.md

 - Create a vbox folder in the etc directory with `sudo mkdir /etc/vbox/networks.conf`
 - Create a file networks.conf in the vbox folder, for example by sudo touch, place the below line there
   - 0.0.0.0/0 ::/0
-- P.S.1.
-One major drawback of the above solution is that every time you start the docker machine with docker-machine start <machineName> It takes a lot of time on Waiting for an IP...
+- **P.S.
+One major drawback of the above solution is that every time you start the docker machine with docker-machine start <machineName> It takes a lot of time on Waiting for an IP...**
 - `sudo usermod -aG vboxusers $(whoami)`
 - `sudo usermod -aG vboxusers ahmed`
-- then run
-  - `docker-machine create --driver virtualbox manager3`
+- then run `docker-machine create --driver virtualbox manager3`
   ```
     Running pre-create checks...
     Creating machine...